karelkubicek/karelkubicek.github.io/_posts/2021-10-05-cookieblock.md

 We support the legal claims by referring to relevant sections of GPDR and ePrivacy Directive and [Planet49 case](https://europeanlawblog.eu/2019/10/08/planet49-cjeu-judgment-brings-some-cookie-consent-certainty-to-planet-online-tracking/) ruled by the EU Court of Justice.

 ![Histogram of violations](https://karelkubicek.github.io/assets/images/cookieblock_paper/violations_histogram.png)
-*This histogram shows the distribution of violation types per site, with the green bar representing the compliant websites.
+*This histogram shows the distribution of violation types per website, with the green bar representing the compliant ones.
 It does not include repetitions of a single type.*

 For the case of missing cookie declarations or purposes, we argue that the issues stem from neglect rather than malice.
 The cause is likely the lack of enforcement and web administrators who are not sufficiently familiar with the legal requirements.
 These violations can be addressed by providing regulatory authorities crawlers used in this study to improve enforcement of the GDPR.
 If you are a regulatory authority or any legal body interested in our work, please contact the authors.

 ### Client-side mitigation with extension CookieBlock

 According to evidence from prior works and our own measurements, cookie consent practices are so often in violation of the GDPR that regulatory authorities cannot hope to keep up.
 Therefore, we provide users with a tool to enforce cookie consent on their web clients without requiring regulations to be enforced.
-We develop the browser extension CookieBlock that classifies cookies by purpose, deleting those that the user rejects.
+We develop the browser extension CookieBlock, which classifies cookies by purpose, deleting those that the user rejects.
 In this way, the user can remove over 90% of all privacy-invasive cookies, without having to trust cookie banners.
 Previous attempts to provide users such control, like the P3P standard, failed due to a lack of willingness of website administrators to implement the functionality.
 We sidestep this problem by not relying on the cooperation of the websites at all.

+In order to train the classifier model, we collected a dataset of approximately 304k cookies with purpose labels from 30k websites using selected Consent Management Platforms (CMP) to display the consent notice including cookie to purpose mapping.
+We retrieve the purposes the cookies are assigned to, and match these to the actual cookies that are created in the browser while visiting the website.

-In order to train a model for cookie purpose classification, we collected a dataset of 304k labeled cookies from 30k websites using a consent management platform with cookie-to-purpose mapping.
-We then extract statistically-rich, domain-specific features from multiple attributes, including a name, domain, path, value, expiration timestamp, as well as flags such as the “HttpOnly,” “Secure,” “SameSite,” and “HostOnly” properties.
+From the collected cookies, we extract statistically-rich, domain-specific features for each cookie.
+These features are determined from multiple attributes, including the name, domain, path, value, expiration date, as well as flags such as the “HttpOnly,” “Secure,” “SameSite,” and “HostOnly” properties.

 For cookie classification, CookieBlock uses an ensemble of decision trees model, which is trained using the XGBoost library.
 We evaluate the model by comparing its performance to that of the [Cookiepedia repository](https://cookiepedia.co.uk/).
 Cookiepedia assigns purposes to cookies based on their name and was constructed manually for 10 years by human operators.
 We query this repository for purpose predictions and compare the results to the ground truth.
 In summary, we find that Cookiepedia achieves a balanced accuracy of 84.7%, while our XGBoost model achieves 84.4%.
 As such, our model is competitive with human expertise, showing that it is possible to automatically classify cookies by purpose using only the information available in the cookies themselves.

 ![Cookiepedia performance](https://karelkubicek.github.io/assets/images/cookieblock_paper/cookiepedia_perf.png){: style="float: left; width:50%"}![Our XGBoost model performance](https://karelkubicek.github.io/assets/images/cookieblock_paper/xgboost_perf.png){: style="float: left; width:50%"}

 ![Confusion matrices](https://karelkubicek.github.io/assets/images/cookieblock_paper/conf_matrices.png)
-*Performance comparison of our manually-labeled Cookiepedia to our automated XGBoost model, showing that our model is competitive with human expertise.*
+*Performance comparison of Cookiepedia to our automated XGBoost model, showing that our model is competitive with human expertise.*

 We evaluate CookieBlock on a set of 100 websites to quantify the impact the extension has on the browsing experience.
 CookieBlock causes no issues on 85% of the sites, minor problems involving non-essential website functions on 8%, and more substantial defects on 7%.
 The latter involve the user's login status being lost due to the cookie removal.
 To resolve these problems, the user can selectively define website exemptions, and change the classification of cookies through CookieBlock's interface.